-Fortunately, the best dividend trackers eliminate this issue by helping you effortlessly monitor your dividend income.
+Monitoring your dividend income can be complicated.
+Fortunately, there are dividend trackers that can eliminate this issue by helping you effortlessly monitor your dividend income.

-The best dividend income trackers can help you easily keep an eye on the stocks you are holding, the dividends each one pays, news alerts and more all from a single platform.
+The easiest way to track your dividends is to download one of these apps to keep an eye on the stocks you are holding, the dividends each pays, news alerts, and more, all from a single platform.

-In alphabetical order, here are the top dividend trackers currently available to help you monitor your dividend income.
+Here are the best dividend trackers that are currently available to help you monitor your dividend income.

 1. The Dividend Tracker

 The Dividend Tracker aims to streamline your dividend monitoring process with metric evaluations.
-The platform uses ‘Dividend Grades’ to assess how risky your portfolio truly is.
+The platform uses ‘Dividend Grades’ to assess your portfolio’s risk.

 One of the coolest perks of The Dividend Tracker is the ‘Payday’ feature.
-This maps out how much income you can expect to bring in through your dividend portfolio for the next 12 months.
-It’s a helpful way to predict your income.
+This maps out how much income you can expect through your dividend portfolio for the next 12 months.

-You can give The Dividend Tracker a try with the free version that offers one manual entry portfolio.
-But, you’ll likely want to upgrade to the premium version at $99.99 per year to gain full access to all the features.
+You can try The Dividend Tracker with the free version offering one manual entry portfolio.
+But you’ll likely want to upgrade to the premium version at $99.99 annually to gain full access to all the features.

-This is a great option if you are looking to create a portfolio where you plan to live off of your dividends.
+This is a great option if you want to create a portfolio where you plan to live off of your dividends.

 DivTracker is a mobile-only option that currently only has an iOS app.
 With DivTracker, you can monitor your dividend income across your investments and review information for thousands of stocks.